atbcb/usab-uswds/news/_posts/2020-05-05-access-board-issues-guidance-on-toilet-and-bathing-facilities-and-drinking-fountains.md

   Fountains
 date: 'May 05, 2020'
 excerpt: >-
   The Access Board has released technical bulletins on accessibility to restrooms, bathing facilities, and drinking fountains.
-This material explains . . .
+This material explains specifications for water closets, toilet compartments, showers, bathtubs, and drinking fountains in the ADA and ABA Accessibility Standards.
+Each guide clarifies common sources of confusion, answers frequently asked questions, and offers recommendations for best practice.
+Examples of compliant restrooms and bathing rooms are included to illustrate how various requirements can be met.
+These bulletins are the latest installment to . . .
 image: /images/uploads/chapter6-guides.png
 image_alt_text: Composite screenshot of first page from three technical bulletins.
 authors: